-Halibut is a firm-fleshed, mild flavored fish that can be prepared in many ways.
+Halibut is a firm-fleshed, mild-flavored, meaty white fish that can be prepared in many ways.
 It is sold as either fillets or steaks, with or without the skin (which is edible).
-The tender white meat has a somewhat sweet taste and therefore doesn't need much seasoning.
+The tender flesh has a somewhat sweet taste and therefore doesn't need much seasoning.
 Halibut is low in fat and rich in omega-3 fatty acids, making it a healthy choice when looking for a lighter meal.
 But because of this very low-fat content, it can dry out easily, so cooking methods that use a liquid such as poaching tend to be the best.
 If careful, though, you can grill a halibut steak or fillet to perfection.

 Selecting Halibut to Grill